 Hue is known as the former capital of Vietnam from 1802 to 1945.
 It is not only famous for the ancient tombs, temples, pagodas and shrines in a romantic natural setting, but also the cuisine paradise of Vietnam.
 Travelling to Hue, tourists will have chance to taste different dishes served to past emperors, royal families of the Nguyen Dynasty.
 It’s predominantly sweet and spicy in flavour from fresh herbs such as lemongrass, basil, red chilies, and mint mixed with the quintessential nuoc mam or fermented fish sauce.

 The city also offers more than 30 types of sweet soups (che) made from coconut milk and various ingredients, including pomegranate, taro, and sweet corn.
 The most popular che in Hue is called lotus seeds sweet soup, which uses seeds from lotus flowers that are found in Tinh Tam Lake.
-Catering to just about any preference, read on for our extensive list of must-try dishes in Hue
+Catering to just about any preference, read on for Ho Chi Minh City Shore Excursions extensive list of must-try dishes in Hue.

 Hue beef vermicelli soup (Bun bo hue) is a regional speciality comprising thick rice vermicelli and various toppings in a thick soup.
 Unlike pho, this dish is a combination of sweet, sour and spicy as it’s flavoured with boiled bones and shank, annatto seeds, lemongrass, ginger, fermented shrimp paste, chilli oil, and sugar.
 As for the toppings, expect congealed pig blood, beef or pork knuckles, beansprouts, lime wedges, cilantro, diced green onions, banana blossoms, mint and basil.
 You can also ramp up the spiciness by adding fresh chillies and fermented fish sauce to your bun bo hue.

 2. CLAM RICE (COM HEN)